ValoCookie/osu-Requests/README.md

 **Version 1.0.3.0** is the latest desktop build and is currently being uploaded/submitted to the Microsoft Store.

-This update includes a pretty large collection of stream-management and quality-of-life improvements:
+This update includes a pretty large collection of stream-management and quality-of-life improvements.

 ### Request History